natanielmendes/18-diving-into-redux/README.md

 ### Project for diving into different redux concepts

-In order to trun this project, run the following commands:
+In order to run this project, use the following commands: